 Most patients are asymptomatic upon presentation with CLL and are found to have the disease due to elevated lymphocyte counts on laboratory tests.
 Sometimes patients are found to have lymphadenopathy, splenomegaly, and/or hepatomegaly.

-Race/ethnicity: AML is more common in white populations, and CLL is more common in Eastern European Jews.
+Race/ethnicity.
+AML is more common in White populations, while CLL is especially prevalent in Eastern European Jewish populations.

-Genetic abnormalities: AML has been associated with genetic abnormalities such as trisomy 21, Fanconi’s anemia, and Bloom’s syndrome.
+Genetic abnormalities.
+AML has been associated with genetic abnormalities such as trisomy 21, Fanconi’s anemia, and Bloom’s syndrome.
 Children with Down syndrome are at increased risk for both AML and ALL.
 A number of additional germline mutations are recognized to increase the risk of AML and may have implications for management.

-Radiation exposure: Ionizing radiation is associated with increased risk for AML and ALL, and is the only known risk factor for CML.
+Radiation.
+Ionizing radiation is associated with increased risk for AML and ALL and is the only known risk factor for CML.

-Family history: For CLL, risk is increased in first-degree relatives of affected patients.
+Family history.
+For CLL, risk is increased in first-degree relatives of affected patients.
 For AML, a number of germline mutations increase risk, and this has implications for screening family members.

 A diagnosis of acute leukemia is made in the presence of ≥ 20% blasts in either the peripheral blood or bone marrow.
 Complete blood count with white blood cell (WBC) differential and examination of the blood smear can give a presumptive diagnosis.
 For acute leukemias, the WBC count is usually above 15,000 (and may exceed 100,000), with blast cells usually evident.
 However, a significant minority of patients will present with a decreased WBC count.
 Anemia and thrombocytopenia are usually present.
 Auer rods (azurophilic, rod-shaped inclusions in the cytoplasm of blasts) are almost diagnostic for AML.
 Bone marrow aspirate and biopsy with flow cytometry and genomic analysis is essential for full diagnosis and classification.

-The classic diagnosis for CLL requires an absolute lymphocyte count higher than 5,000 without another known cause for the lymphocytosis.
+The classic diagnosis for CLL requires the presence of ≥ 5 × 109/L clonal B lymphocytes in the peripheral blood.
 Anemia or thrombocytopenia at presentation is correlated with a more aggressive clinical course.
 Peripheral flow cytometry is diagnostic, with further genomic analysis providing prognostic and therapeutic information.

 In CML, the peripheral blood shows an increased WBC count with a significant left shift that includes cells usually seen only in the bone marrow.
 An increased number of basophils is almost always seen and can substantially predate an increase in WBCs.
-Thrombocytosis occurs in at least half of cases at presentation.
+Thrombocytosis occurs in at least half of the cases at presentation.
 Diagnosis is confirmed by demonstrating the presence of the Philadelphia chromosome, and bone marrow analysis can provide further prognostic information.

 With intensive chemotherapy regimens, about 80% of children and 40% of adults with ALL will be cured.

 Many patients with CLL can be observed without immediate treatment (up to one-third never require treatment).
 When initiated, treatment now mostly involves a targeted oral agent with or without monoclonal antibody therapy.
 This may be for a fixed duration or continuous long-term treatment.
 Allogeneic bone marrow transplantation is a potentially curative treatment for CLL in younger patients, but it is not yet considered standard therapy.
 Radiation therapy may be indicated for palliation in patients with large, bulky masses that cause compression symptoms.

 The body of scientific literature addressing the role of diet in leukemia risk is considerably smaller than for solid tumors.
 Epidemiologic evidence suggests that the following factors are associated with reduced risk, although all require further study.

 Diabetic pregnancy and maternal obesity.
-Women with diabetes prior to pregnancy were shown to have a 37% greater risk for having a child who developed leukemia, and those with a BMI between 25 and 30 had a 27% greater risk.
+Women with diabetes prior to pregnancy have a 37% greater risk for having a child who develops leukemia, and those with a body mass index between 25 and 30 have a 27% greater risk.

 Reducing or eliminating meat consumption.
 In the NIH-AARP cohort study, individuals who ate the most meat had a 45% greater risk for AML, compared with those who ate the least.
-Evidence of an effect of eating cured meats on childhood leukemia is sparse; however, the most recent case-control study indicated a nearly 75% greater risk in Chinese children who ate these foods more than once per week compared with those consuming them rarely or occasionally.
+Evidence of an effect of eating cured meats on childhood leukemia is sparse; however, a case-control study published in 2009 indicated a nearly 75% greater risk in Chinese children who ate these foods more than once per week compared with those consuming them rarely or occasionally.
 Previous studies of children found that those eating more than 12 hot dogs per month had 9 times the usual risk of developing childhood leukemia.
-Increased risk for childhood leukemia was also found for children whose fathers eat 12 or more hot dogs per month.
-A higher-than-average meat intake was also found in a study of over 13,000 male Iowa farmers who experienced a 25% greater risk for leukemia, compared with individuals who were not farmers and consumed less meat.
+Increased risk for childhood leukemia was also found for children whose fathers ate 12 or more hot dogs per month.
+A higher-than-average meat intake in a study of more than 13,000 male Iowa farmers was associated with a 25% greater risk for leukemia, compared with individuals who were not farmers and consumed less meat.
 The risk for leukemia attributable to meat, particularly processed meat, may be related to the intake of nitrates used as preservatives, which are metabolized to highly carcinogenic N-nitroso compounds in the gut.

-Recent studies have not supported a role for fruit and vegetable intake in leukemia prevention, although previous studies suggested such a link.
+High vegetable and fruit intake.
+Research has not supported a role for fruit and vegetable intake in leukemia prevention, although previous studies suggested such a link.
 The Iowa Women’s Health Study of more than 35,000 women found that the risk of leukemia was inversely associated with vegetable intake.
-In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a roughly 25% lower risk for ALL.
+In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a 25% lower risk of ALL.
 Similarly, the Northern California Leukemia Study involving 138 children found an inverse association between maternal fruit and vegetable intake and ALL.
 This study also found that regular childhood intake of oranges, orange juice, and bananas was associated with roughly a 50% reduction in leukemia risk among children 2-14 years old.
 A systematic review and meta-analysis of 18 case-control studies also found a decreased risk for ALL when consuming a Mediterranean-style dietary pattern, most notably with higher consumption of fruits, vegetables, and legumes.

-Meta-analyses that compared breastfed with never-breastfed children found an 11% lower risk for childhood leukemia in the former group, and have estimated that 14%-19% of all childhood leukemia cases may be prevented by breastfeeding for 6 months or more.
+Breastfeeding.
+Meta-analyses that compared breastfed with never-breastfed children found an 11% lower risk for childhood leukemia in the former group and have estimated that 14-19% of all childhood leukemia cases may be prevented by breastfeeding for 6 months or more.
 As part of the Pregnancy and Birth to 24 Months Project, a systematic review found that infants who were breastfed for short durations or not at all had a slightly higher risk for acute childhood leukemia, compared with those who were breastfed for longer than six months.

 Tea consumption.
-Based on a meta-analysis of one cohort study and six case-control studies, individuals in the US and China who consumed the most tea had an almost 45% lower risk for leukemia when compared with those consuming the lowest amount.
+Based on a meta-analysis of one cohort study and six case-control studies, individuals in the US and China who consumed the most tea had an almost 45% lower risk for leukemia when compared with those consuming the least.
 These effects stem more from green than black tea.
 Proposed mechanisms include inhibition of anti-apoptosis proteins, triggering of apoptosis through free radical production, and VEGF receptor inhibition, among others.

 What to Tell the Family